 The University’s Graduate Admissions website provides a full range of useful information including an explanation of the University’s college system and about accommodation here in Cambridge.

 Information on the application process for the MPhil course is provided here by the University of Cambridge Graduate Admissions office.
-Our deadline for receipt of applications is March 31st 2018.
+Applications for the academic year 2021/22 will open on 1 September 2020.

 If you can’t find the information you need on this site, or by following the links we have provided, specific queries about this MPhil in Public Health should be addressed to our team.